Chance56/Final-Project-DI/README.md

 A Yotube_Clone using html and css

-Scrapping the IMDB site using beautiful soup
+Scrapping the IMDB site using beautiful soup, thus, scrap.py